* Twenty-six of these customers are overseas companies

 Still, customers may switch suppliers or pick Kobe's competitors for future orders, industry experts said.

-Global automakers, aircraft companies and other manufacturers have scrambled to identify potential hazards in their products because of the falsification.
-Four Japanese carmakers said last week they had found no safety issues with aluminium parts supplied by Kobe Steel.
+Global automakers, aircraft companies and other manufacturers have scrambled to identify potential hazards in their products because of the falsification, although four Japanese carmakers said last week they have found no safety issues with aluminium parts supplied by Kobe Steel.

-The company is also subject to a U.S. Justice Department probe while checks continue at clients involved in complex supply chains spanning the globe.
+The company is also subject to a U.S. Justice Department probe while checks continue at hundreds of its clients involved in complex supply chains spanning the globe.

 Kobe Steel shares, which are down about 35 percent since the scandal broke, fell 1.5 percent on Thursday.
 The Nikkei 225 was up slightly on the day.
-(Writing by Aaron Sheldrick; Editing by Chang-Ran Kim, Raju Gopalakrishnan and Mark Potter)
+(Writing by Aaron Sheldrick; Editing by Chang-Ran Kim and Raju Gopalakrishnan)